kenkehoe/AtmosphericPythonCourse/workflow/python_workflow.md

 Notice how the path is added to the end of the list.
 If there is a copy in one of the other paths it will use that version.

 So what does this mean?
 Well we can create a single location to put our library module that contains functions that will be used by multiple projects.
 We can then set PYTHONPATH in our .bashrc or .bash_profile file to always point to that directory.
 Then no matter which project we are working on, the library functions are available to Python for import.
-And, since there is only one copy of the code in the library area, all of our updates/fixes only need to be done once to be updated for all our projects.
+And, since there is only one copy of the code in the library area, all of our updates/fixes only need to be done once to be updated for all of our projects.
 The general rule of thumb is to copy/paste code as few times as possible.
 If you don't follow this rule, you will spend hours trying to understand why.

 ## Other path setting information
 As you add more libraries through other directories you may run into some confusing results.
 There are a few other ways Python will update the _sys.path_, so here is a list to help explain them in case you need to understand to solve some problem.

 ### PYTHONUSERBASE
 The PYTHONUSERBASE environment variable is used to set the user base directory.
 This is a directory for a specific user's code, often the location to put paths to code you develop elsewhere and install with _pip_ editable installation.
 You can think of this as a symbolic link to the code you edit so your changes take effect immediately without needing to reinstall.
-Following our example above, if the PYTHONUSERBASE environment variable is set the sys.path will be updated.
+Following our example above, if the PYTHONUSERBASE environment variable is set, the sys.path will be updated.

 <pre>
 export PYTHONUSERBASE="/Users/Galahad/.py_rh9"